jonbnewman/mobx-store-provider/docs/README.md

 _mobx-store-provider_ is a library that provides React Hooks for setting up and using [mobx-state-tree](http://mobx-state-tree.js.org/) models/stores from within functional React components.

-A straight-forward API for using mobx-state-tree with functional React components.

 1. [Installation](http://mobx-store-provider.overfoc.us/installation)

 1. [Basic example](http://mobx-store-provider.overfoc.us/basic-example)